johneliades/code_crawler/README.md

 ## Run

-Install the missing libraries:
+Install conda and then install the missing libraries:

 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
 ```

-and then you can run:
+then you can run:

 ```
-python code_crawler.py "any possible programming question"
+python code_crawler.py
 ```

 or: